thehapax/bitshares.foundation/_announcements/2017-07-11-bitshares-downtime-incident.md

 a patch was quickly delivered to the block producers.
 Shortly after that, the blockchain recovered and new blocks have been generated.

-All transaction that made it into the blockchain prior to this incident have been unaltered.
+All transaction that made it into the blockchain prior to this incident are unaltered!

 Unfortunately, the nature of the patch **requires all nodes to apply the patch**, accordingly, in order to sync back with the blockchain.
 We recommend